Drew-Killeen/Dewey-Hafta-Academy/README.md

 10. Add error pages
 11. Update user management system so that admins cannot edit sysops
 12. Limit the number of questions an exam displays to the number of questions that exist
+13. Allow for inputs to contain single or double quotation marks and other common characters